station-demand-forecasting-tool/documentation/pages/introduction/contact/index.md

 # Contact
 <!-- position: 4 -->

-If you want to report an issue, bug, or make a feature request, please create an issue in the appropriate repository:
+If you want to report a bug, or make a feature request, please create an issue in the appropriate repository:
 * [For the sdft R package](https://github.com/station-demand-forecasting-tool/sdft/issues)
 * [For the sdft-docker install](https://github.com/station-demand-forecasting-tool/sdft-docker/issues)